guibeira/blog/content/2025-10-11-datastore-emulator-en.md

 ### Introduction: The Problem with the Datastore Emulator

 Anyone who works with Google Datastore in local environments has probably faced this situation: the emulator starts light, but over time it turns into a [memory‑hungry](https://github.com/googleapis/python-datastore/issues/582#event-15802729926) monster.
-And worst of all — it loves to corrupt your data files when you least expect it.
+And worst of all, it loves to corrupt your data files when you least expect it.

 In our team, Datastore is a critical part of the stack.
 Although it’s a powerful NoSQL database, the local emulator simply couldn’t keep up.
 With large dumps, performance would drop drastically, and the risk of data corruption increased.
 Each new development day became the same routine: clean up, restore, and hope it wouldn’t break again.

 ### Attempts at a Solution

 At first, we tried reducing the backup size, which worked for a while, but the problem soon reappeared.
-Another alternative would be to use a real database for each developer, or — as a last resort — build our own emulator.
+Another alternative would be to use a real database for each developer, or, as a last resort, build our own emulator.
 It sounded like a challenging idea at first, but also a fascinating one.

 ### Reverse Engineering: Understanding the APIs and Protobufs

 Once I decided to build an alternative emulator, I started with the most important step: understanding how Datastore communicates.

-Fortunately, Google provides the [protobufs](https://github.com/googleapis/googleapis/blob/c98457cd51f80e56daf7de102ed8d4c347ada663/google/datastore/v1/entity.proto) used by the Datastore API.
+Fortunately, Google provides the [protobufs](https://github.com/googleapis/googleapis/blob/c98457cd51f80e56daf7de102ed8d4c347ada663/google/datastore/v1/datastore.proto) used by the Datastore API.
 This includes all the messages, services, and methods exposed by the standard gRPC API, such as:
 - Lookup
 - RunQuery
 - BeginTransaction